Troy-Griffin/find-fasteners/README.md

 # 3. Aruco Markers

 Aruco Markers are special symbols which are usually used for pose estimation and camera calibration.
-They are robust and efficient as the camera can locate and analyze them with relative ease. <br> <br>
+They are robust and efficient as the camera can locate and analyze them with relative ease. <br>
+The Aruco Marker provided in this repository is a standard 5cm x 5cm marker.
+If you print it out to use as part of the project ensure it is as close to 5cm x 5cm as possible.<br> <br>

 More information regarding Aruco Markers and their various applications can be found [here](https://docs.opencv.org/4.x/d9/d6d/tutorial_table_of_content_aruco.html)<br> <br>